 In the heart of the fingers lakes, just west of Canandaigua Lake is Bristol Mountain.
 The privately operated resort offers two lodges, ski shop, rental center, summit and base demo centers, and a snow sports school.
 Bristol offers condo rentals for those wishing to stay multiple days and a nordic ski center as well.
 Bristol has one of the most expansive ski school programs in area with six of its alumni on the US Freestyle Team and two making it to the 2018 Olympics.

 With the highest vertical drop between the Adirondacks and the Rockies, Bristol Mountain’s 1200’ offers picturesque views of the surrounding valleys and hillsides.
 Bristol has 5 lifts, 2 of which are high speed detachables, getting skiers to the top of the mountain in 4 minutes.
 There is also a magic carpet located in the launching pad area.
 Bristol has invested heavily into its infrastructure with 100% snowmaking coverage and 96% of terrain open for night skiing.

 Bristol can be divided into three sections serviced by three high speed quad lifts.
-No need to worry about getting lost, all the trails feed back to the base area.
+All the trails feed back to the base area.
 The main lift, Comet Express is centrally located at the base.
 The central portion of the Bristol is the steepest, offering multiple black diamonds and Comet, the only double black on the mountain.
-Rocket is Bristols signature run, a wide black diamond that offers a beautiful view of the Canandaigua lake valley.
+Rocket is Bristol’s signature run, a wide black diamond that offers a beautiful view of the Canandaigua Lake valley.
 Mogul skiers check out the bumps on Upper Meteor and traditionalists will love the winding New England style of Southern Cross.

 Bristol Mountain Stats